bdwilson/obico-bambu-octoprint/README.md

    * Enable Snapshot hosting
    * Enable Print Paused (if you have a tasmota outlet); enable System Command and put <pre>sh /home/pi/scripts/tasmota_off_bambu.sh</pre>.
 You will need to create this file using info below.
    * Enable Print Resumed (if you have a tasmota outlet); enable System Command and put <pre>sh /home/pi/scripts/tasmota_on_bambu.sh</pre>.
 You will need to create this file using info below.
-   * Enable Print Cancelling; enable System Command and put <pre>sh /home/pi/scripts/restart_octoprint.sh</pre>.
-You will need to create this file using the info below.
+   * Enable Print Cancelling (only need to do this if your cancelled prints don't immediately cancel); enable System Command and put <pre>sudo service octoprint restart</pre>.
 This restarts octoprint if you cancel your print.
-Cancelling takes forever and restarting octoprint is the best option I've found to get it cancelled quickly :(
+In my initial testing, cancelling took forever and restarting octoprint was the best option I've found to get it cancelled quickly.
+It seems OK now without this setting using the latest gcodes.
    * Enable Progress and setup whatever progress % you prefer.
 5) Create the on, off, and restart scripts if you have a tasmota plug.
    * Contents should mimic the examples in this repo, but you should replace the IP address with the IP address of your outlet.